-- to consider ethical matters relating to Institute activities or Institute assisted activities, including advising the Institute on such matters; or imposing conditions, on ethical grounds, on the Institute engaging in activities - to advise any body or person on ethical matters relating to the collection and production of health or welfare related information and statistics - its function under paragraph 29(2)(c) of the AIHW Act, that is specifying person(s) to whom 'information concerning a person' may be released, providing this is consistent with written terms and conditions of the relevant data supplier(s).
-Committee approval is required for release of any data subject to s 29(2)(c) of the AIHW Act, in circumstances where the data supplier has not been specific as to the identity of the individual or entity to which the AIHW can release that data.

-• the functions of a Human Research Ethics Committee (HREC) under guidelines issued by the National Health and Medical Research Council (NHMRC) in force from time to time under s.
+- consider ethical matters relating to Institute activities or Institute assisted activities, including advising the Institute on such matters; or imposing conditions, on ethical grounds, on the Institute engaging in activities - advise any body or person on ethical matters relating to the collection and production of health or welfare related information and statistics - perform its function under paragraph 29(2)(c) of the AIHW Act, that is specifying person(s) to whom 'information concerning a person' may be released, providing this is consistent with written terms and conditions of the relevant data supplier(s).
+Committee approval is required for release of any data subject to s 29(2)(c) of the perform the functions of a Human Research Ethics Committee (HREC) under guidelines issued by the National Health and Medical Research Council (NHMRC) in force from time to time under s.
 95 or 95A of the Privacy Act.
 Only the full Committee can grant any s.95 or s.95A Privacy Act waivers authorising the collection, use or release of personal information for medical research that would otherwise be a breach of an Australian Privacy Principle in the Act.